alimate/alimate.github.io/_posts/2016-9-10-java-9-http-websocket-client.md

 comments: true
 github: "https://github.com/alimate/alimate.github.io/blob/master/_posts/2016-9-10-java-9-http-websocket-client.md"
 excerpt: "Although the flagship feature of Java 9 is Modularity, a large number of other enhancements are planned for this release.
 One of those is the new HTTP client API ..."

 ---
+# Update (13 July 2017)
+---
+The new HTTP Client will be shipped with Java 9 but as part of an [Incubator][5] module named `jdk.incubator.httpclient`.
+Incubator modules are a means of putting non-final APIs in the hands of developers while the APIs progress towards either finalization or removal in a future release.

 # Prologue
 ---
 Although the flagship feature of Java 9 is *Modularity*, a large number of other enhancements are planned for this release.
 One of those is the new HTTP client API which supports HTTP/2 and WebSocket and, hopefully, will replace the legacy `HttpUrlConnection` API, the low level and painful API.
 If you're wondering why that API was such a pain, consider reading [this post on stackoverflow][1].<br>
-This new API is part of the `java.httpclient` module.
-So, if you're going to use this module, you should declare that your module *requires* the `java.httpclient` module.
+This new API is part of the <del>`java.httpclient`</del> `jdk.incubator.httpclient` module.
+So, if you're going to use this module, you should declare that your module *requires* the `jdk.incubator.httpclient` module.
 To do so, add the following to your `module-info.java` file:<br>
 {% highlight java %}
 module me.alidg {
     // Other declarations
-    requires java.httpclient;
+    // requires java.httpclient;
+    requires jdk.incubator.httpclient;
 }
 {% endhighlight %}